 Here's a very short video of men praying in a mosque in India

 By 1100 AD, people in India were converting to Islam, and they built mosques there as well - but in a different style.
-After the Ottoman Empire captured Constantinople in 1453 AD, the sultans converted the great Christian churches there into mosques as well.
+Even further east, people built mosques in Central Asia and in China.
+After the Ottoman Empire captured Constantinople in 1453 AD, the sultans changed the great Christian churches there into mosques as well.
 The most famous is Hagia Sophia.